IvanJosipovic/YamlDotNet.System.Text.Json/README.md

 // to serialize to yaml
 var yaml = YamlConverter.Serialize(someObject);

+// to serialize json to yaml
+var yaml = YamlConverter.SerializeJson(someJson);

 // to load your object as a typed object var obj2 = YamlConverter.Deserialize<MyTypedObject>(yaml);
 ```